 What is covered?
 What is the limit?
-What wi II I pay?
-In-network Out-of-network Home medical equipment, orthotics, prosthetics, and supplies No limit Deductible, then 20% coinsurance Not covered Foot orthotics and therapeutic shoes (diabetes-related: no limit) \$300 / calendar year Deductible, then 20% coinsurance Not covered
+What will I pay?
+In-network Out-of-network Home medical equipment, orthotics, prosthetics, and supplies No limit Deductible, then 30% coinsurance Not covered Foot orthotics and therapeutic shoes (diabetes-related: no limit) \$300 / calendar year Deductible, then 30% coinsurance Not covered

-External Prosthetics and Orthotic Devices:

-To replace, correct, or straighten a body limb.

-Home Medical Equipment and supplies (fitting costs and sales tax) such as:

-- · Wheelchairs.

-- Hospital beds.

-- Traction equipment.

-- Crutches.

-- Ventilators

-- Insulin pump / blood glucose monitor and supplies.

-Orthopedic Shoes and Shoe Inserts:

-For the treatment of complications from diabetes or other medical disorders that cause foot problems.

-- Supplies or equipment not primarily intended for medical use. - Special or extra-cost convenience features. - Items such as exercise equipment and weights. - Physical changes to your house or personal vehicle (like elevators). - Over-bed tables, vision aids, and telephone alert systems.
+External Prosthetics and Orthotic Devices: To replace, correct, or straighten a body limb.
+What services are included?
+Home Medical Equipment and supplies (fitting costs and sales tax) such as: Wheelchairs.
+Hospital beds.
+Traction equipment.
+Crutches.
+Ventilators.
+Insulin pump / blood glucose monitor and supplies.
+Orthopedic Shoes and Shoe Inserts: For the treatment of complications from diabetes or other medical disorders that cause foot problems.
+What is excluded?
+(Insurance pays 0%) Supplies or equipment not primarily intended for medical use.
+Special or extra-cost convenience features.
+Items such as exercise equipment and weights.
+Physical changes to your house or personal vehicle (like elevators).
+Over-bed tables, vision aids, and telephone alert systems.